216: No Such Thing As A Lobster War

 that's the trifecta of things you don't want to rip out.

+What?
 That's the least classy use of the word trifecta.

-But they're weird, aren't they?
+Yeah.
+But they are they're weird, aren't they?

-I was reading on National Geographic that they, so, okay, their brain is located in their throat, their nervous system in their abdomen, their teeth in their stomach, their kidneys in their head, they hear through their legs, and they taste with their feet.
+I was reading on National Geographic that they so okay, their brain is located in their throat, their nervous system in their abdomen, their teeth in their stomach, their kidneys in their head, they hear through their legs and they taste with their feet.

 They're all over the shop.

 So the bladder being very much in the head means that they urinate out of their faces.
+And urinating is very important to lobsters, and especially female lobsters, because it's quite sexy.

 So the way that female lobsters seduce male lobsters is that they urinate out of their face into the male lobster's den.
+That is sexy.

-Imagine your letterbox in the morning.
+Oh, you wouldn't want imagine your letterbox in the morning.

 Oh no, it's Valentine's Day.

-But yeah, the females urinate in the male dens until the male is attracted enough to the urine or thinks, I really need to get rid of this urine somehow.
+Well, it's very attractive in some circles.
+But yeah, the females urinate in the male dens until the male is attracted enough to the urine.

+So he invites the female in.
 And then immediately she gets naked.

 So as soon as she's been invited in, she sheds all of her shell.
+And also, I think this is really insulting.

-The other thing that the female sheds once gets into a lobster's den is the pouch where she had banked the sperm from the prior mate.
+The other thing that the female sheds once she gets into a lobster's den is the pouch where she had banked the sperm from the prior mate.

 I'll just leave this by the door.

 Can she put back her shell on if he's not interested?
+No, no.

 You can't rip out the lining of your throat, stomach, and anus and then think,